 Balinese

-Raja Cenik (ᬭᬵᬚᬘᭂᬦᬶᬓ᭄) — in Balinese.
+Raja Cenik (ᬭᬵᬚᬘᭂᬦᬶᬓ᭄) — in Balinese language.

 This edition is published in both Balinese script and latin letter; translated by Cokorda Sawitri, with Dharma Putra as Balinese script expert.